KevinDayve/KevinDayve.github.io/math/central_limit_theorem.md

 The mathematics says: sums converge to normal.
 Your particular configuration of flaws, when you step back and see yourself in the aggregate, places you somewhere on a distribution that encompasses everyone.
 You're not an outlier.
 You can't be, because the human distribution is itself the result of summing countless individual variations.

 To be fair, the theorem doesn't say *you're perfect*.
 It says something more profound: you're **normal**, in the most literal mathematical sense.
 And normal is exactly where the bulk of the distribution lives.

----

-## Literature and Philosophy: Variance and Humanity

 Dostoevsky's novels are full of characters who try to eliminate their variance—to become perfectly rational, perfectly good, perfectly controlled.
 Raskolnikov tries to be a superman above moral law and ends up a murderer haunted by guilt.
 The Grand Inquisitor tries to perfect humanity and ends up imprisoning Christ himself.
 Prince Myshkin believes he can be perfectly good and ends up causing more harm than help, unable to function in a world that requires accepting one's own capacity for imperfection.